audy/gdl/README.md

-# `fetch-genomes`
+# `gdl`

+Genome Download

-A fast, command-line tool for downloading genome assemblies from NCBI.
-`fetch-genomes` aims to be fast, easy to use, and fast.
+A fast, command-line tool for downloading genome assemblies from NCBI. `gdl` aims to be fast, easy to use, and fast.

-TODO: gif here...
+# TODOs

+0. Automatically fetch assembly summaries and NCBI tax dumps if necessary.
+   Cache them somewhere `~/.gdl-cache` or `$(pwd)/.gdl` or maybe just `/tmp`?
+1. `--format` - fasta, genbank, gff, ...
+2. `--out-dir`
+3. `--cache-dir` - where to store the NCBI tax dump and `assembly_summary.txt`
+4. `--repository` - either GenBank or RefSeq (default is RefSeq)
+5. `--no-clobber` - skip existing files
+6. `--verify` - download and check MD5SUM files
+7. `--dry-run` - do not actually download anything

 ## Features